The Victor-Victrola Page

-External Horn Decals
+Victor External Horn Decals

-Internal Horn (Victrola) Machines: Look Under the Lid
+Victrola Internal Horn Decals: "Look Under the Lid"

 Every Victrola with a lid has a decal underneath, which became the primary brand identification for the company's phonographs for many years.
 Only the lidless machines (VV-IV, VV-VI, VV-1-1, VV-1-2, etc.) had the misfortune to be missing the fancy "Victrola" decal.
-Novice collectors often become excited that the decal is intact and in good shape on their Victrola, and many Ebay Victrola advertisements proudly show multiple close-up views of the decal.
+Novice collectors often become excited that the decal is intact and in good shape on their Victrola, and many EBay Victrola advertisements proudly show multiple close-up views of the decal.
 While the decal can provide some degree of information on the date and rarity of the phonograph, it is hardly rare or unusual for an 80 year old Victrola to have a decal in perfect condition, since it was likely well protected by the closed lid while the phonograph was in storage.
 In addition, the decal was applied before the finish coat on the wood was applied, offering additional protection.
 So, nice decals are not rare or unusual.

-Immediately after RCA purchased Victor Talking Machine Company in 1929, all products (many using the earlier Victor designs) used a "transition" decal as seen below.
-Note the reference to "Victor Talking Machine Division".
-This decal was replaced with the familiar RCA Victor logo by the early 1930's.
-Machines bearing this decal are considered RCA machines, and are not covered on this website.
+POST-VICTOR DECAL: Immediately after The Victor Talking Machine Company was sold in January of 1929, most products used a "transition" decal as seen below until RCA took full control of the company in October of that year.
+Note the reference to "Victor Talking Machine Division" and "Radio-Victor Corporation of America".
+This decal was replaced with the familiar "RCA Victor" logo by 1930.